-Dead and the second section of the second Road pavement; grinding; digouts; grading; geotechnical engineering; drainage improvements; curb, gutter, and sidewalk; and striping.
+Dand a a company and a minute and a company and a company Road pavement; grinding; digouts; grading; geotechnical engineering; drainage improvements; curb, gutter, and sidewalk; and striping.
 This serves as an access road from Highway 101 to the hospital.
-Railroad Avenue 1800' of complete roadway rehabilitation, \$900,000 including: digouts, new base, new asphalt, storm drain replacement, curb, gutter, & sidewalk, and striping.
+Railroad Avenue 1800' of complete roadway rehabilitation, \$9 900,000 including: digouts, new base, new asphalt, storm drain replacement, curb, gutter, & sidewalk, and striping.
 This a road serves as a preferred alternative route running north/south.
-Snider Park Vicinity 1560' of roadway rehabilitation, including: \$750,000 subsurface stabilization, new asphalt, drainage 4 1 33,333 improvements, curb, gutter, and sidewalk.
+Snider Park Vicinity 1560' of roadway rehabilitation, including: \$7 750,000 omder i dik vienky subsurface stabilization, new asphalt, drainage Ψ' 00,000 improvements, curb, gutter, and sidewalk.
 Snider Park is the City's main park, which serves the whole community.
-This project addresses major drainage problems that affect pedestrian Discount access to the Park.
-0414 Blosser Lane 2400' of roadway rehabilitation, including: \$1M subsurface stabilization, new asphalt, drainage improvements, and curb, gutter, and sidewalk.
+This project addresses major drainage problems that affect pedestrian access to the Park.
+Blosser Lane 2400' of roadway rehabilitation, including: \$1M subsurface stabilization, new asphalt, drainage improvements, and curb, gutter, and sidewalk.
 Blosser Lane serves as the main access for Blosser Lane Middle School, as well as an industrial area.
-Locust Street 1200' of roadway rehabilitation, including: \$410,000 drainage improvements, asphalt overlay, installation of curb, gutter, and sidewalk.
-Coast Street 2200' of roadway rehabilitation, including: \$660,000 subsurface stabilization, drainage improvements, asphalt overlay, installation of curb, gutter and sidewalk.
-Franklin Street 2400' of roadway rehabilitation, including: \$1.3M subsurface stabilization, drainage improvements, asphalt overlay, and installation of curb, gutter, and sidewalk. and a control of the
+Locust Street 1200' of roadway rehabilitation, including: \$4 110,000 drainage improvements, asphalt overlay, installation of curb, gutter, and sidewalk.
+Coast Street 2200' of roadway rehabilitation, including: \$6 60,000 subsurface stabilization, drainage improvements, , asphalt overlay, installation of curb, gutter and sidewalk.
+Franklin Street 2400' of roadway rehabilitation, including: \$1.3M subsurface stabilization, drainage improvements, asphalt overlay, and installation of curb, gutter, and sidewalk.
+Taria diadrianti